You are located in service: Public Key Certificates

 What are certificates for webservers?

-Server operators can apply for a server certificate to enable users of their server to establish a secure connection to the server.
+Web server certificates enable users to establish a secure connection to the server.
 Such certificates are primarily used to identify WWW servers whose address begins with https:// instead of http://, but also e-mail servers and other servers to which an encrypted connection can be established using Transport Level Security (TLS, formerly SSL).

 RWTH obtains its web server certificates from the GÉANT Trusted Certificate Service; the current certificate provider is Harica.
 Applications are made via the RA portal.